Greenfield ? Brownfield ? . . . . try "Greyfield"

 Engaging with the owners and users

-Little Ships will ask the public body who owns the land to sell us a freehold or leasehold interest in their site.
-We will pay the going rate in the form of Tied Housing, or with cash if they insist.
+Little Ships will ask the public body who owns the land to sell the freehold or leasehold interest in their site on the open market.
+We will offer the going rate in the form of Tied Housing, or pay with cash if they insist.

 Sometimes the land-owner will want to build out the development opportunity themselves.
 If we think they can do it competently, compassionately and quickly (for example a local council housing team who simply hadn't seen the opportunity that we identify), we will step aside.